aarora79/deepseek-r1-ec2/README.md

             "predicted_per_second": 12.708413211005539
         }
     }
     ```

+1. To run the `llama-server` in the background use the [`run_llama_server.sh`](./run_llama_server.sh) provided in this repo.
+This script starts the `llama-server` if it is not running and restarts it if the CUDA memory utilization becomes greater than 95%.
+You can use this script to have the `llama-server` running always so as to have a reliable endpoint for use with applications (such as a benchmarking task).

+    ```{.bashrc}
+    # run ./run_llama_server without any parameters to see all command line options
+    ./run_llama_server.sh -m ${HOME}/DeepSeek-R1-GGUF/DeepSeek-R1-UD-IQ1_S/DeepSeek-R1-UD-IQ1_S-00001-of-00003.gguf --mem-threshold 99
+    ```

 1. Now we are ready to run a simple Conversational AI app.
 Run the following commands in a new terminal.